gillesdegottex/percivaltts/README.md

 ### Notes
-There is currrently no post-processing of the generated spectral amplitudes before the waveform synthesis.
+Before the waveform synthesis, there is currrently no post-processing of the generated spectral amplitudes.

 ### Author/Contributor
 Gilles Degottex <gad27@cam.ac.uk>